scop/bash-completion/CONTRIBUTING.md

   expansions will be unexpectedly performed, which becomes a vulnerability.
 In the latter case, checks by shellcheck and shfmt will not be performed inside `'...'`.
 Also, `_comp_compgen_split` is `IFS`-safe.

+  Avoid using `_comp_compgen -- -G "pattern"` to generate completions.
+The result is not filtered by the current word `cur` due to the Bash design of `compgen`.
+Also, this cannot be used to generate filenames with a specified extension because the `-G` specification only generates the matching filepaths in the current directory.
+It does not look into subdirectories even when `$cur` implies completion in a subdirectory.
+One can instead use `_comp_compgen -- -f -X '!pattern'`.

 - When completing available options, offer only the most descriptive ones as completion results if there are multiple options that do the